All Episodes

 It's software.

-As you go down in layers, it has to separate them out because it's going through and identifying individual earthquakes, whereas up here it's just aggregating around the largest.
+As you go down in the software, so if you look at the software, if you pull back from the island and it just displays all the earthquakes as one big red blob, as you go down in layers, it has to separate them out because it's going through and identifying individual earthquakes, whereas up here it's just aggregating around the largest.

 So it's a display issue on the software.

-It has nothing, it's not happening in reality.
+It's not happening in reality.

 It's only happening, only happening within the software for the display, right?

-So this is part of the woo.
+So this is part of the WOO.

-You have to understand that anything you see through these machines, and ultimately, you know, maybe 20 years from now, I'll be manipulated just I'll be dead and manipulated, even though the because the video is available and people will be able to do that at that point, right?
+You have to understand that anything you see through these machines, and ultimately, you know, maybe 20 years from now, I'll be manipulated, just, I'll be dead and manipulated even though the, because the video is available and people will be able to do that at that point, right?

-So everything you see through these machines is controlled by software at so many levels, so you have to understand nothing you see should be taken as an accurate representation of reality unless there's um uh you know, especially if there's anything that would indicate that this is an anomaly.
+So you have to understand nothing you see should be taken as an accurate representation of reality unless there's, you know, especially if there's anything that would indicate that this is an anomaly.

-This is all about Bitcoin actually and changes in the crypto world.
+This is all about Bitcoin, actually, and changes in the crypto world.

-Um anyway, so that's that's La Palma, right?
+Anyway, so that's La Palma, right?

-Now, the next one is this 10 kilometer thing.
+Now, the next one is this 10-kilometer thing.

 So you see lots of people saying, ooh, we've had all these earthquakes at 10 kilometers all over the planet.

-They're clearing out the tunnels under the ground where trillions and trillions of captured people are hidden.
+They're clearing out the tunnels under the ground where trillions and trillions of captured people are hidden by space aliens and all these other fuckers, right?

 Okay, so here's the thing.